bartkessels/apagenerator/README.md

 # APA Generator

-Application to create APA sources to include in your reports.
+Application to create APA strings to include in your reports.

 ## Screenshots